 Exposure and health effects, effects on ecosystems, climate effects from so-called short-lived climate pollutants (SLCP), and synergies and conflicts between air pollution and climate action.

 In addition to researchers from IVL Swedish Environmental Research Institute, teams from the University of Gothenburg, Lund University, Stockholm University, Umeå University, Karolinska Institute, the City of Stockholm, SMHI and the International Institute for Applied Systems Analysis (IIASA) are active partners.
-The total budget for the program is SEK 25 million.
+The total budget for the programs phase 1 was SEK 25 million and 12 million for phase 2.

 Webbplatsen administreras av IVL Svenska Miljöinstitutet AB | © IVL